Forthoney/mooro/docs/gserver_differences.md

 There is, of course, the question of how.
 This is nontrivial but also not impossible.
 More importantly, I feel multiserver management disregards Mooro's leanness principle.
 My unsubstantiated opinion is that if you really have need for that multiserver management, Mooro is too light for you.
-I am very very open to being proven wrong, and if proven wrong, will write a `Impl::Multiserver`.
+I am very very open to being proven wrong, and when proven wrong, will write a `Plugin::Multiserver`.

 ## Tests and Benchmarks
 Mooro would _like_ to be different from GServer by having adequate tests and benchmarks.